Skip to content

 mkdir helloworld; cd helloworld

-stencil create module --native-extension github.com/yourorg/helloworld
+stencil create module github.com/yourorg/helloworld

 However, instead of using the templates/ directory we're going to create a plugin/ directory.